 Another really cool activity to do on Hamilton Island is a Helicopter tour.
 It can be a pricey experience however when I did it there was a special which was only $60 for a 10 minute ride above Hamilton Island.
 Obviously the longer the ride the more of the Whitsundays you will see, and the views are incredible.

 Scenic flight Over The Heart Reef

-There are also sea planes that fly all the way to the famous ‘heart reef’ that’s part of Australia’s Great Barrier Reef and actually land on the water (about 1 hour flight total).
-This flight also leaves from Airlie Beach and is high up there on the bucket list for next time!!
+There are also small planes that fly all the way to the famous ‘heart reef’ that’s part of Australia’s Great Barrier Reef.
+This flight also leaves from Airlie Beach and is high up there on the bucket list for next time!

 Snorkelling and Scuba Diving

 Snorkelling at the Whitsundays is quite popular but people often get mixed up with the Whitsundays and the Great Barrier Reef.
 The Whitsundays aren’t actually part of the Outer Reef which is where you’d ideally want to snorkel/scuba dive to see the best corals and exotic fish.
 But from everyone I know that’s done a lot of scuba diving in Australia the advice seems to be that the scuba diving is much better on the part of The Great Barrier Reef that’s closer to Cairns.

 Note: It’s important to also remember that a lot of the reefs and underwater life got very damaged by Tropical Cyclone Debbie back in March 2017.

 Day Trip To Whitehaven Beach